DeadlyArtist/MinecraftProgression/README.md

 # More Progression ([Curseforge](https://www.curseforge.com/minecraft/mc-mods/more-progression), [Modrinth](https://modrinth.com/mod/more-progression))
-A minecraft mod that builds upon and extends vanilla minecraft progression in multiple ways.
+An epic minecraft mod that builds upon and extends vanilla minecraft progression in multiple ways.

 ## Work In Progress
 This mod is currently in a very early playtesting stage.